Copyright © 2016 - 2020, The Troy Press

 Unfortunately, Louisiana's reporting stragegy makes this graph close to useless.
 That's what buraucracies do when they want to try and hide things they're worried about.
 This is not how transparent democracy is done, guys.
 If you want to see a state that's done it much closer to correctly, try CA.

 The huge negative spike in newly active cases along with a big spike in recoveries was a VERY notable occurance.
 The USA as a whole experienced a similar thing around May 12 while this was earlier.
 This is the kind of thing we're hoping to see in the numbers everwhere and a lot more frequently, but in Louisiana's case, it's just noise.
-Again, see CA for a place whose reporting of data yields actionable information.

 The "New" lines are all shown with better scaling in the graph above, and are included here for better comparison with total recoveries and deaths.